 Remember the days of adding tinfoil balls to your antenna ears to get better reception?
 Well, new antennas have come a long way.
 Now, a good HD antenna can deliver crystal clear programming of live TV from local stations that rival cable and satellite.

 The HDTV antenna is a great investment for those wanting free over-the-air local programming from major networks like Fox, ABC, NBC, and CBS, as well as other stations located within your area.
-Additionally, many streaming services mentioned below incorporate HD antenna into their interface, so you don’t have to worry about different remotes or switching back and forth between different programming environments.
+Additionally, many streaming services mentioned below incorporate an HD antenna into their interface, so you don’t have to worry about different remotes or switching back and forth between different programming environments.

 To find out what broadcast stations are available in your area, go to FCC DTV Reception Maps and enter your zip code.
 You will see all broadcast stations available through an antenna, as well as the distance each tower is from your home address.
 The distance is important because when you shop for antennas, you’ll want to make sure the antenna has enough power to reach the signal from your favorite broadcast station tower.